johnrobertsantos/Exploratory-Data-Analysis-Using-Python/README.md

 - Conversely, R, a programming language used for data analytics, has underperformed this year, placing it in the third quadrant, which signifies low demand and low salary offerings.

 # Ending Remarks
 Thanks for taking the time to see my project!
 This project basically is the fruition of my hardwork, passion, and determination for data analytics.
 Despite numerous troubleshooting and finding out where I went wrong, I enjoyed it regardless.
 Although looking back at all the programming I did, I sure have a lot more to go - which is actually exciting!
-This project would not be possible without Luke Barousse's course on Python for Data Analytics which he uploads for everyone to see on Youtube; so if ever you're reading this, thanks a lot, Luke!
+This project would not be possible without Luke Barousse's course on Python for Data Analytics which he uploads for everyone to see on Youtube; so if ever you're reading this, Luke, thanks a lot!